pdorrell/sentence-word-search/docs/design.md

 * For mouse & touch dragging interactions use @use-gesture/react.
 * A sample Wikipedia request to get first Wikipedia paragraph for a topic word is action=query&format=json&titles=Elephant&prop=extracts&exintro=1&explaintext=1
+* Use mostly HTML DOM for the UI, but for the search grid use SVG, both to display the grid letters and also to display the selections.